Gulfstream Aerospace

 Flight Info

-The My Flight tab brings live flight data directly to the passenger's phone.
-Speed, altitude, ETA, distance to destination, and heading are displayed on a customisable tile dashboard.
-Destination weather, world clocks, and 2D/3D moving maps are accessible within the same tab.
+The My Flight tab brings live flight data directly to the passenger's phone: speed, altitude, ETA, destination weather, world clocks, and 2D/3D moving maps.

 Design Decision

 Why a floor plan, not a menu?
-Early wireframes used tabbed navigation to access lighting, temperature, and entertainment separately.
-User testing with crew revealed that this created a dangerous mental model mismatch: crew think in terms of location in the aircraft, not system category.
 Moving to a spatial floor plan as the primary navigation metaphor reduced task completion time in prototype testing by an average of 34% for crew, and improved first-attempt success rates for seat-level operations from 61% to 89%.

 My Cabin · Lighting